MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 name|string|The name of the campaign.
+The name may contain a maximum of 128 characters and must be unique within the account.

 ### Returns
 |Type|Description|